 There are several other items to keep an eye on as well.
 For example, a gas furnace may stop running because the utility company has cut off gas service.
 This doesn’t mean you didn’t pay your bill.
 However, it could mean there’s a gas leak or someone in the billing department made a mistake.
 If the gas valve is locked or there’s a red tag on the meter, contact the gas company for more details.

 If none of these simple fixes gets your unit running again, you will need to schedule a professional HVAC maintenance call.
-Learn more about common HVAC issues or get emergency service 24/7 by calling Bentley’s Air Conditioning today!
+Learn more about common HVAC issues or schedule routine HVAC maintenance by calling Bentley’s Air Conditioning today!